-EVALUATION RUBRICS for PROJECT Phase II: Final Evaluation No Parameters Parameters Marks Poor Fair Very Good Outstanding PHASE -II FINAL EVALUATION (4 IO MARKS) 2-ј 2-j Engineering knowledge.
-[CO1] [Group Assessment] Engineering knowledge.
-10 [CO1] [Group Assessment] Have very little idea as how to choose and use modern engineering tools.
+EVALUATION RUBRICS for PROJECT Phase II: Final Evaluation No Parameters Marks Poor Fair Very Good Outstanding PHASE -II FINAL EVALUATION (4 0 MARKS) 2-ј -j Engineering knowledge.
+10 [CO1] [Group Assessment] knowledge.
+[CO1] [Group 10 Have very little idea as how to choose and use modern engineering tools.
 The student does not know how to apply engineering knowledge on the design and the methodology adopted.
-Application of engineering knowledge in the project is poor.
-Difficulty to identify the skills and modern engineering tools that could be used in achieving the objectives.
-The student able to apply some basic knowledge and not able to show the design procedure and the methodologies adopted.
-Able to correctly identify the skills and modern engineering tools applicable to the project work.
-The student is able to show application of engineering knowledge in the design and methodologies to a good extent possible.
-Proper selection and effective use of possible techniques, skills and modern engineering tools applicable to the project work.
+Application of engineering knowledge in the project is poor. skills and modern engineering tools that could be used in achieving the objectives.The student able to apply some basic knowledge and skills and modern engineering tools applicable to the project work.The student is able to show application of engineering use of possible techniques, skills and modern engineering tools applicable to the project work.
 Excellent knowledge in design procedure.
-The student is able to apply engineering knowledge to the problem and develop solutions.
-(0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 2-k Relevance of the project with respect to societal and/or industrial needs.
-[Group • The project has neither social nor industrial relevance.
+The student is able to apply (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) 2-k Relevance of the project with respect to societal and/or industrial needs.
+[Group Assessment] 5 • The project has neither social nor industrial relevance.
 The project has some relevance with respect to social/ industrial application.
-The team has not taken much effort to explore further, The project is relevant to the society /industry.
-The team is mostly fruitful in interpreting the problem into an engineering requirement.
-The project is exceptionally relevant to society/industry.
+The team has not taken much effort to explore further, society /industry.The team is mostly fruitful in The project is exceptionally relevant to society/industry.
 The team has made outstanding contribution in resolving the problem.
 [CO2] (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks) 2-i Innovation / novelty / Creativity [CO2] [Group Assessment] 5 The project does not involve elements of creativity and innovation and it's a non-implementable idea.
-The work presented so far is not at all the original contribution by the team.
-No major contributions in innovative aspects.
-Some of the aspects of the proposed idea can be implemented.
-There is still lack of originality in the work done so far by the team.
-The project involves some elements of creativity and It's an implementable project.
-Some sign for the originality of the work done by the team.
-Could be transformed into a product.
-The objective is highly innovative and involves creativity.
+The work presented so far is not at all the original contribution by the team. innovative aspects.
+Some of the aspects of the proposed idea can be implemented.There is still lack of • Some sign for the originality The objective is highly innovative and involves creativity.
 Original work done by the team is not yet stated anywhere else and could be a patentable / publishable work.
 (0 - 1 Mark) (2 - 3 Marks) (4 Marks) (5 Marks)